Thomas Harriot College of Arts & Sciences

 MS, Clinical Psychology, West Virginia University (2007)

-BA, Psychology and Biology, Indiana University of Pennsylvania (2003)
+BA, Psychology (2nd major Biology), Indiana University of Pennsylvania (2003)

 Cardiovascular disease (CVD) is the result of a combination of modifiable health behaviors, environment, and genetic makeup and takes several decades to manifest itself before an individual begins to suffer impairment from this very common class of diseases.
 We know that various psychological factors are associated with CVD including depression, hostility, et cetera.
 My research focuses on efforts to understand the relations between behavioral/psychological factors and CVD so that I can help to design interventions to modify health behaviors and psychological factors in order to reduce the impact of, and risk for, CVD.